 A more usable example of rand function

-In the following example, the rand function is used several times with different ranges for creating a number.
+In the following example, the rand function is used several times with different ranges to generate a number.

 PHP code: